usecode-dev/usecode-dev.github.io/docs/source/index.md

 # Resistance and/or Tech
-> They reset us every day, we reset them forever.
-We build resistance and/or tech.
+> They debase us every day.
+We build resistance and/or tech!

-The idea is that I do not need to develop a technology that I am not a user of and/or I am not a user of a technology that I do not contribute to.
+Do not develop technology that you are not a user of! and/or do not use technology that you do not contribute to.
+This is the core principle of UseCode .Dev.
-Accepting it as reality changes the way we use and/or develop technology.
+Accept this as reality and/or opportunity.
+We are users and developers of technology.
-But do we, you and/or I, really live that way?
-Then we are one and/or need to be one.

-UseCode .Dev wants to set guidelines and principles to live the reality as an opportunity and/or the opportunity as the reality.
-And help to develop tools and technologies that accelerates this idea.
+UseCode .Dev sets guidelines and principles to realize this core idea.
+To help users and developers use and build technology.
-We may miss some tools and technologies to achieve this today.
-But we can start with what we have and build from there.
-We need to start somewhere and return back to the same principle again and again but without losing our identity and momentum.
-And for that we need UseCode .Dev.

-We need to foster use and development of technologies that align with UseCode .Dev's principle.
-And promote a culture of sharing and collaboration among users and developers while staying true to our identity.
+We need to focus on building core tools and technologies that help us achieve this idea.
+We always prioritize the core principle of UseCode .Dev over any other consideration.

+Care about resistance!
+Otherwise you are still welcome to see us a tech community!
+We build useful tech tools and libraries.
+But we always prioritize resistance first.

 ```{toctree}
 :maxdepth: 2